 RewriteRule ^(.*)$ http://www.website.com/$1 [L,R=301]

-ErrorDocument 404 /Drop this code in Notepad, change website.com to your info, save as “.htaccess” and upload to the root folder of your website and this will enforce www on all your webpages always.
+Drop this code in Notepad, change website.com to your info, save as “.htaccess” and upload to the root folder of your website and this will enforce www on all your webpages.

 M

-A few ads here and there are fine, but this whole in-between page ad where you have to click to go your destination is horribly aggravating, worse than pop-up ads in my opinion.
-Which by the way, no legitimate website should still be using pop-up ads, you lose credibility with that kind of setup.
+A few ads here and there are fine, but this whole in-between page ad where you have to click to go to your destination is horribly aggravating.
+It’s worse than pop-up ads in my opinion, which by the way, no legitimate website should still be using either.
+You lose credibility with those kind of tactics.

-Most people that experience such a hostile tactic are likely going to blacklist your website and NEVER go back back-firing your efforts which are completely counter-productive.
+Most people that experience such a hostile tactic are likely going to blacklist your website and never go back, back-firing your efforts which are completely counter-productive anyway.
 As soon as the law catches up with the internet to that extent, that method will most certainly be illegal, not to mention that you could probably already report a website to their host for such activity and have them shut down.

 N